iflamed/mfworker/README.md

 Golang mfworker
 ----------
-> Mfworker is a memory and file base task worker for Golang.
+> Mfworker is a memory and file based task worker for Golang.
 > It's embeddable for golang project.
 So it's only work for single process application.

 ## Features